EnoxSoftware/VuforiaWithOpenCVForUnityExample/README.md

-Vuforia with OpenCV for Unity Sample
+Vuforia with OpenCV for Unity Example
 ====================

 Demo Video